guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/Containers/Docker.md

 Can connect to multiple networks, attach storage to the container, or create a new image based on its current state.

-Is well isolated from other containers an its host machine.
+Is well isolated from other containers an its host machine. that a Docker container is isolated.
+It's isolated from our local environment.
+And as a result, it also has its own internal network.

 Containers are independent of the storage containers.
 Depending on the storage layer, in some cases it may run out of layers.
 Some storage have a limited number of layers.